Treasures of Grace

 Lunch Time Policy:

 All families are encouraged to stay for a picnic lunch in the grassy area beyond the South Parking Lot, weather permitting.
-All personal belongings should be removed from the church before lunch.
-In the case of inclement or cold weather, we encourage the other families to invite each other over for bagged-lunch dates.
+All personal belongings should be gathered before lunch.
+In the case of inclement or cold weather, the gym will be opened for lunch.
+The Morning Supervisor will decide each co-op where lunch is to take place.
+All families must gather in the determined lunch location or vacate the church premises to eliminate children running back and forth to multiple lunch groups.

 Lunch Time Procedure: